Dabrel25/AI_Coding_Agent/README.md

 🧠 AI_Coding_Agent

-Agent REED is a smart Python-based coding agent powered by **Gemin** that can understand, edit, and execute Python code.
+Agent REED is a smart Python-based coding agent powered by **Gemini** that can understand, edit, and execute Python code.
 It reads your directory, interprets Python files, runs code, and generates intelligent output using LLM reasoning — all through a simple CLI interface.

 ---